-Have you heard of Reishi mushrooms?
+Update 3/20/20.
+Are Reishi mushrooms healthy?
 Maybe you know it by its other name, Ganoderma lucidum?
 Mushrooms are one of the most popular superfoods on Earth.
-And there is research on reishi mushroom health benefits too.
-In this reishi mushroom review, I'll break down the research to help figure out if it can help you.
+So whats the research on reishi mushroom health benefits?
+In this reishi mushroom review, I'll break down the research to help figure out if its right for you.
 Does reishi mushroom work?
 In some cases, yes.
 Do they have any side effects you should know about?
 Yes.
 Let's go to the science and see if it's right for you.
 See the Black Seed Oil Review too.

 1 What Is Reishi Mushroom?

 Reishi mushroom – Ganoderma lucidum is a type of mushroom.
 There are over 5000 types of mushrooms, Another name for reishi is Lingzhi mushroom.
-Reishi mushroom has a variety of compounds which might seem to work in many different ways.
+Reishi mushroom has a variety of compounds that might seem to work in many different ways.

 Let's now summarize the reishi research and focus on human research.
 Human research is most important for us because we are humans.

 2 Reishi And Blood Pressure